tuyetrinhvo/mysnowtricks/README.md

 On the first version, there isn't registration and the password isn't secure !

-On the final version, I use FOSUserBundle.
+On the final version, I use the third-party bundle FOSUserBundle.

 ### TuyetrinhVO